 “No!” replied the gardener, still scrabbling to find the secret door he knew to be there.
 Gloriana hesitated a moment, then ignored Lem’s instruction and stepped into the room to help.

 At the other end of the hall Abby found another room, and another five cultists lying in ambush.
-They rushed as one, but Abby was still too swift under the effects of Rahab’s magic, and she lopped the head off of one of the attackers.
-Kara appeared in support and blasted another lightning vial into two others.
+They rushed as one, but under the effects of Rahab’s magic the warrior was still too swift.
+She lopped the head off of one of the attackers.
+Kara arrived in support and blasted another lightning vial into two others.
 One fell, smoking and twitching.
 Rahab cast the magic of the electric grasp from his wand, and managed to clutch a fourth cultist by the wrist, successfully discharging the energy.

 War razors landed harmlessly on Kara’s leather armor, Abby’s chainmail, or slid uselessly across Avenger’s surface.
 Warrior and alchemist were simply too swift for the cultists’ attacks, and their own counterattacks wrought havoc upon their opponents.

-By now Lem had uncovered the secret panel that gave access to a low passageway behind the wall.
+By now Lem had uncovered the secret panel that gave access to a narrow passageway behind the wall.
 He and Gloriana crept forward as swiftly as possible, emerging moments later in a small room decorated with gruesome images of horror: Human faces cut from the skull and stretched over frames, frozen forever in expressions of agony.
-There was still no sign of Ironbriar, and Lem was already at work trying to find what must have been yet another secret route out of the macabre chamber.
-Gloriana could hear sounds of battle nearby, but was uncertain of the direction and distance from the secret passageway.
+There was still no sign of Ironbriar, and Lem was already trying to find what must have been yet another secret route out of the macabre chamber.
+Gloriana could hear sounds of battle somewhere nearby.

 “We must hurry,” the oracle urged.